moneesingh/myprojects/MSAPrecipitation/README.md

 Assumptions:
 Precipitation is considered 0 if the field is non numeric.
+If there is population information for an MSA but there is no precipitation information, MSA wetness is not calculated or listed.
 For each file reading, there is a reader class which documents details about assumption for Javadoc.